2024 Best Middle Eastern Semitic Languages Schools in the Great Lakes Region

 Top Great Lakes Region Schools in Middle Eastern Semitic Languages

 Located in the small city of East Lansing, Michigan State is a public university with a very large student population.
-This university ranks 2nd out of 57 colleges for overall quality in the state of Michigan.
+This university ranks 2nd out of 57 schools for overall quality in the state of Michigan.

-Located in the large city of Chicago, DePaul is a private not-for-profit university with a very large student population.
+Located in the city of Chicago, DePaul is a private not-for-profit university with a fairly large student population.
 This university ranks 7th out of 85 colleges for overall quality in the state of Illinois.

 Wayne State is a very large public university located in the large city of Detroit.
 This university ranks 7th out of 57 colleges for overall quality in the state of Michigan.

 Located in the large city of Cleveland, Cleveland State University is a public university with a fairly large student population.
-This university ranks 34th out of 96 schools for overall quality in the state of Ohio.
+This university ranks 34th out of 96 colleges for overall quality in the state of Ohio.

 There were roughly 2 middle eastern semitic languages students who graduated with this degree at Cleveland State University in the most recent year we have data available.